-To enable, go to Menu > Overlays > Tools > Peaking.
+To enable, go to Menu > Overlays > Tools > False Color and select Peaking from the False Color drop-down menu.

 The Focus Peaking tool displays a red overlay on top of in-focus edges.
 Select a Peaking Level of 1 to 10 (weak to strong).
 The RGB settings affect the indicators.